CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 ## Share ID

 With SD Connect, you can share folders across different CSC projects.
-This is done by using Share ID, a unique 32-digit code associated with each CSC project.
+This is done by using Share ID, a unique 32-digit code associated with a CSC project.
 You can share a folder with multiple CSC projects and use different permission levels. (screenshot)

 You need to know the Share ID of the **recipient** CSC project.
 The recipient can copy the Share ID from the SD Connect user interface (the recipient should select correct CSC project from the top left corner, then click **Copy Share ID** next to the project number) and provide it to you via email.